Raymond v. Raymond: Commercial performance

 The album debuted at number one on the US Billboard 200 chart with first-week sales of 329,107 copies, becoming Usher's third consecutive US number-one album.
 Its first week sales, at the time of its release, served as the third-largest one-week sales of 2010 in the US.
 According to Billboard, the album's first-week sales had been supported by his appearances on the television shows American Idol and The Ellen DeGeneres Show, both of which featured him performing the single "OMG".
 The album sold over 92,000 copies in the US in its second week of release.
 It sold over 64,000 copies in its third week of release.
 It then sold 52,000 copies in its fourth week of release.
 In its fifth week of release it sold 48,000 copies.
 In its sixth week of release sales increased with 51,000 copies sold.
 By March 2012, it has sold over 1.3 million copies in the US.
 On June 17, 2010, Raymond v.
 Raymond was certified platinum by the Recording Industry Association of America (RIAA).
 The album topped the US Top R&B/Hip-Hop Albums chart for seven consecutive weeks.
 It was placed as one of the ten best selling albums of 2010, ranking at number nine, selling 1.18 million copies that year.

 The album debuted at number four in Canada, and has been certified platinum by the Canadian Recording Industry Association (CRIA), for shipments of 80,000 copies.
 Raymond v.
 Raymond debuted at number two in the United Kingdom, with English rapper Plan B's The Defamation of Strickland Banks debuting at number one.
 The latter album opened with 41,001 copies sold with Raymond v.
 Raymond opening with 40,788 units.
 Its first week figures are lower than Usher's three preceding albums.
 Raymond v.
 Raymond reached number-two in Australia and the album has been certified platinum by the Australian Record Industry Association (ARIA).
+The album is also certified platinum in the United Kingdom by the British Phonographic Industry (BPI).
 It also entered within the top-ten of charts in several other countries.
 The album's tracks and ring tones have sold more than seven million combined units, and by December 1, 2010, the album itself had sold over 2 million copies worldwide.